dimasrepo/dimaspro.github.io/_posts/2024-08-15-professional-survey.md

 ## Overview

 This project analyzes survey data related to the data industry, focusing on various aspects such as job titles, salaries, programming languages, and job satisfaction.
 The dataset includes responses from individuals in the data field, providing insights into their roles, experiences, and preferences.

+Click this link to directly access the report:

 ## Business Question